exonum/exonum-doc/src/advanced/timestamping-tutorial.md

     }
 }
     ```

     The request returns the following components of the timestamp proof:

     - the proof of the last block in the blockchain
-    - the proof of the timastamping service table
+    - the proof of the timestamping service table
     - the proof of the timestamp itself

 Hurray!
 You have created a fully functional Timestamping service.